8 Reasons Sun Moon Lake Is Taiwan's Most Underrated Destination

 Give it two nights minimum.
 Three is better.
 And set that 5AM alarm.

 Sun Moon Lake isn't flashy.
-It doesn't have Jiufen's Instagram appeal or Taroko's dramatic canyons.
-What it has is a kind of quiet perfection — the right lake, the right mountains, the right cycling path, and the right pace.
+It doesn't trade on Jiufen's Instagram appeal or Taroko's dramatic canyons.
+What it offers is a kind of quiet perfection — the right lake, the right mountains, the right cycling path, and the right pace.
 It's the Taiwan experience that doesn't demand your attention.
 It earns it.